 Source: HTPG Tech Note February 2019

-Outdoor Coolers and Freezer need to have rain roof installed to prevent water from leaking into the box.
+Outdoor Coolers and Freezers need to have a rain roof installed to prevent water from leaking into the box.
 A rain roof can be made of a single membrane polyester polyvinyl, chloride roof system with connectors and a drip cap for the door, or it can be metal flashing that installs over the roof seam to prevent water from leaking into the box.